Project-Books/book-project/README.md

 ### Help

-If you need help with anything, we'll be happy to help you in our [Slack workspace](https://join.slack.com/t/teambookproject/shared_invite/zt-kss928q8-zT73FmmlV6HmXE1rhourbw).
-Alternatively, you can start a new discussion on our [GitHub Q&A](https://github.com/Project-Books/book-project/discussions/categories/q-a).
+If you need help with anything, feel free to ask in our [Slack workspace](https://join.slack.com/t/teambookproject/shared_invite/zt-kss928q8-zT73FmmlV6HmXE1rhourbw) or by starting a new discussion on our [GitHub Q&A](https://github.com/Project-Books/book-project/discussions/categories/q-a).

+Both the Slack #help channel and GitHub Q&A discussions are community-driven efforts.
+While the maintainers try their best to help everyone, it is not always possible.
+If you're able to help someone else, feel free to do so (much appreciated!).

 ## Further information